abtargus7/dxf-viewer/README.md

 5. **Learning Sequelize and PostgreSQL:**
    Another challenge was getting familiar with Sequelize and PostgreSQL.
 I had to understand how Sequelize ORM works and how to set up models, relationships, and migrations in the context of PostgreSQL.
 Learning the nuances of PostgreSQL, like how to define data types, handle migrations, and structure queries efficiently, was essential for ensuring smooth data operations in the project.

+### How I Used AI Coding Assistants in My Development Process
+During the development process, I leveraged AI coding assistants (like ChatGPT) in the following ways:

+* Code Suggestions: Whenever I faced challenges in implementing complex logic or needed syntax examples, I used the assistant to provide code suggestions and explanations.

+* Debugging: I used AI assistants to troubleshoot and debug errors, especially for issues related to Node.js, React, and database queries.

+* Best Practices: I consulted AI tools for advice on best practices, such as how to structure code efficiently, follow clean code principles, and optimize database queries.

+* Learning Resources: The assistant provided links to relevant documentation, tutorials, and articles when I was exploring new libraries or frameworks.

 🎯 Features
 * Upload .dxf files and parse blocks/entities